annabelschon/ringed_seal_research/README.md

 ### Branching Strategy

 - The `main` branch contains the general project framework and documentation.
 - Specific analyses like `1_nsidc-0051` are maintained on separate branches to isolate development and make specific pull requests easier to manage.
+The branch for this is called `1_nsidc-0051`.
 - Over the course of the project branches like 2_merra-2 and 3_snowmodelsimulation will be added as seperate branches.